trackit/vmix-on-aws/README.md

 ### Setup
 1. First thing to do is to configure AWS Cli.
 For it a role from the aws account that will be used to deploy is needed.
 Also, an Access Key and Secret Key.
-How to create it:
-So, run the following command to configure it.
+To create run the following command to configure it.
 And input the Access Key and Secret Key IDs:
     ```bash
-    aws configure --profile vmix
+    aws configure
     ```
     Something like this:
     ```bash